csesoc/UNSW-CompClub2019Summer-CTF/README.md

 ---
 ## Features
 The admin can create/edit:
-- Categories

-All questions and submissions must be associated with a category.
+- Categories - All questions and submissions must be associated with a category.

-- Questions

-Users can submit an answer.
+- Questions - Users can submit an answer for a question.
 There can only be one correct answer for a question.
 It is not case sensitive.

-- Submissions

-Users can submit an entry for a submission.
+- Submissions - Users can submit an entry for a submission.
 The admin can approve/unapprove submissions.

 Questions and submissions that have been approved are awarded points.

 The admin can view a user's username, points and solves.
 They can also delete a user.
 Users can be viewed sorted by: